-As an injectable, pharmaceutical companies must evaluate sterilization consideration for their vaccine manufacturing which is often time-consuming and expensive.
+As an injectable, pharmaceutical companies must evaluate sterilization considerations for their vaccine manufacturing which is often time-consuming and expensive.
 Due to Microfluidics’ small and narrow particle size capabilities, cost-efficient and gentle sterile filters can be applied.
 Since small nanoparticles can pass through sterile filters without clogging or losing product, production interruptions are preventable.

-How can LNP production be replicated from research and development results to global distribution with same results achieved batch-to-batch?
+How can LNP production be replicated from research and development results to global distribution with the same results achieved batch-to-batch?

 Developing a new pharmaceutical is costly with recent studies estimating the average research and development cost per new drug to range from under $1 billion to more than $2 billion per drug.

 According to the US Congressional Budget Office, the top ten pharmaceutical companies spent over $82 billion on R&D in 2019 alone.1 With such a substantial investment made in R&D, scale-up manufacturing is a top priority in the pharmaceutical industry since achieving results in the laboratory is only useful if they can be duplicated for global distribution.
 Going from a few thousand doses to millions of doses per day must be seamless and the results must be consistent.
 Existing small-scale processing cannot meet demand and process improvements are necessary prior to full production scale-up.

 Microfluidics equipment processes every batch of material under the same conditions.
 The fixed geometry Interaction Chamber™ ensures consistent, replicable processing with less energy to achieve the target LNP (or nanoparticle) properties.
 By precisely controlling the pre-mixing procedure and maintaining the same temperature conditions, the same particle size results are duplicated batch-to-batch.